 3. Climate Kids (NASA)

-An online learning resource with up-to-date data and vital signs of our planet is definitely a wonderful website for teaching your kids about the earth, space, and global climate change.
-This one-stop science website of NASA provides everything you need for your environmental science and climate change lessons, from fact sheets, games, interactive activities to prompting questions, and even more.
+This is probably one of the more famous online learning resources, and for good reason.
+Climate Kids provides up-to-date data and information about our planet that is a wonderful resource for teaching your kids about the earth, space, and global climate change.
+This one-stop science website has everything you need for your science lessons to prompt your students, from fact sheets, games, interactive activities, and much more.

 Learn more: Climate Kids NASA